-We thought we would put together a page to talk about the elephant in the room.
+We put together a page to talk about the elephant in the room.
 Good reliable Internet service is not yet available everywhere.
 New home buyers should always call a few Internet service providers to inquire about Internet service before buying their home.

 New home and your Internet services

 When it comes to moving or purchasing a new home, we are often faced with the following questions:

 What are we doing about our Internet service?

 Do we finally get rid of the home phone?

 All of these are basic questions for Canadians who need access to high speed Internet at their home.
 However, with the rise in citizens working from home, more are looking to step further away from city centers.
 Enters the elephant; Sadly, we talk to many citizens who have just bought their dream home.
 After all has been signed, they call to start setting up their services and find out for the first time that only limited Internet service or no service at all is available to their home.